Kong/docs.konghq.com/app/_hub/kong-inc/rate-limiting-advanced/_index.md

   The Rate Limiting Advanced plugin for Konnect Enterprise is a re-engineered version of the Kong Gateway (OSS) [Rate Limiting plugin](/hub/kong-inc/rate-limiting/).

   As compared to the standard Rate Limiting plugin, Rate Limiting Advanced provides:
-  * Additional configurations: `limit`, `window_size`, and `sync_rate`
+  * Enhanced capabilities to tune the rate limiter, provided by the parameters `limit` and `window_size`.
+Learn more in [Multiple Limits and Window Sizes](#multi-limits-windows)
   * Support for Redis Sentinel, Redis cluster, and Redis SSL
   * Increased performance: Rate Limiting Advanced has better throughput performance with better accuracy.
-Configure `sync_rate` to periodically sync with backend storage.
+The plugin allows tuning of performance and accuracy via a configurable synchronization of counter data with the backend storage.
+This can be controlled by setting the desired value on the `sync_rate` parameter.
   * More limiting algorithms to choose from: These algorithms are more accurate and they enable configuration with more specificity.
 Learn more about our algorithms in [How to Design a Scalable Rate Limiting Algorithm](https://konghq.com/blog/how-to-design-a-scalable-rate-limiting-algorithm).
   * Consumer groups support: Apply different rate limiting configurations to select groups of consumers.
+Learn more in [Rate limiting for consumer groups](#rate-limiting-for-consumer-groups)
+  * More control on what requests contribute to increment the rate limiting counters via the `disable_penalty` parameter
 type: plugin
 enterprise: true
 categories: